 It is not possible to time the market and you stand a higher chance of losing money in trying to do so.
 But you can certainly mitigate the risk by buying stocks during sell-offs.
 To do so, you must discard your habit of following the herd and go against the flow.
 Indeed, going against the flow requires much courage and it is not easy.

 But you can further reduce the risk by doing your due diligence on the company you are investing in.
 Don’t make the mistake that just because it is a blue chip, you can sleep well and let the market run its due course.
 In Singapore, Noble Group is a classic case of falling knife.
 Ultimately, cheap does not translate to value.
 You must be clear on this!

 Buy low, Sell high

 Every investor knows that to make money from stocks, you must buy low and sell high.
 This is like selling a product.
 You buy the raw materials at low cost and sell the product at high price to justify the margin.
-As a stock investor, the same principle applies.[The rest of the content is blocked and can be accessible by SG Wealth Builder Members only.
+As a stock investor, the same principle applies.[This is a premium article.
+The rest of the content is blocked and can be accessible by SG Wealth Builder Members only.
 To read the full content, please sign up as member.]

 Subscribe to Blog via Email